 Dear WPI Community,

-Recent news reports have highlighted the threat posed by global cyber-attacks, especially ransomware threats like 'Cryptowall' and 'WannaCry'.
+The threat posed by global cyber-attacks, especially ransomware threats like 'Cryptowall' and 'WannaCry' is a serious concern for many organizations.
 Ransomware is a unique cyber-attack technique that encrypts data, demanding money to release it.

 While WPI Information Technology Services employs strategies and tools which work together to protect against these threats, community members may have questions about what they can do to protect WPI data and limit personal risk.
 Now is a good time to review the following best practices.